About

 Vision

-The George Washington Carver Community Center envisions becoming a national model for community transformation—a vibrant, all-in-one hub where lives are enriched, potential is realized, and communities flourish through opportunity, connection, and purpose.
+The George Washington Carver Community Center envisions becoming a national model for community transformation.
+A vibrant, all-in-one hub where lives are enriched, potential is realized, and communities flourish through opportunity, connection, and purpose.

 Mission

+What began over 100 years ago as a safe space for children seeking guidance has grown into a true beacon in the heart of Peoria, empowering people of all ages and backgrounds.
 The newly reimagined George Washington Carver Community Center stands as a vital beacon in the heart of Peoria, uplifting the lives of all who walk through its doors and enriching the community as a whole.

 We’ve been hard at work, and that work is transforming lives.
 At the George Washington Carver Community Center, we’re not just building programs; we’re building a stronger, more united Peoria.
 We believe in the power of community, and we believe in Peoria.
+Click below to view our history over the last 100 years!

 Employees